Jaykae: Music career

 Jaykae's start with music began when he started listening to other grime artists from London.

 In 2017 he released a single, "Every Country," featuring Murkage Dave of the Murkage cartel.
 The song, produced by Skepta, was Radio 1's Tune of the Week.
-He has featured on Charlie Sloth's BBC show, Fire In The Booth, where he performed a two piece set which reflected on life and the recent passing of fellow grime artist and friend, Depzman.
+He has featured on Charlie Sloth's BBC show, Fire In The Booth, where he performed a two-piece set which reflected on life and the recent passing of fellow grime artist and friend, Depzman.
 He has performed on the BBC radio show segment, The BBC Live Lounge, where he performed two of his own songs, "Moscow" and "Toothache", and also a cover of Cameo's "Candy".
-Jaykae has been described as the "essential voice of the city" of Birmingham.
+Jaykae was described by the 2017 MOBO Awards website as the "essential voice of the city" of Birmingham.

 He featured on Skepta's All-Star Remix of the single '"That's not me".
 He collaborated with Mike Skinner (of The Streets) producing the tracks "CCTV" and "Boys Will Be Boys".
 Jaykae has performed at Glastonbury, MADE, Reading Festival, Creamfields and Wireless Festival.
 He supported Skepta on his Konnichiwa tour, supported Stormzy at one of his gigs, and will also be supporting The Streets on their upcoming Greatest Hits tour.
 Jaykae was brought out at Drake's 2019 Birmingham concert.
 Jaykae completed his first solo headline tour in December 2017, where he performed in Manchester, London and Birmingham.

 Jaykae's "Toothache" featured on the TV series Power.

 In 2021, he collaborated with Jorja Smith on "1000 Nights".